 There are three broad types of risks when investing in early-stage and growth-focused businesses.
-The first is that the business will simply fail – or even that it will tick along without ever really succeeding – and you won’t get any of your money back.
+The first is that the business may simply fail – or even that it may tick along without ever really succeeding – and you won’t get any of your money back.

 The second is that even if the business succeeds, your investment is likely to be illiquid.
 Even a successful investment will be locked in for a long time – often several years – while the business grows.
 This means that you are unlikely to be able to sell the shares, and you will likely not receive dividends, in the early years of your investment no matter how successful it later turns out to be.

 Finally, there is the risk of dilution.
 If the business raises more capital later on (which most successful startups need to do), the percentage of equity that you hold in it will decrease relative to what you originally had.
 Dilution in itself is not always a bad thing, and this blog postexplains why it is often to be welcomed, but it is something of which you should be aware.